Driving Safety Course

 Complete the Driving Safety Request form (PDF)

-Submit the notarized request form, driver's license, proof of insurance, and payment to the court office (money order or cashier's check only).
+Submit the driving safety request form, driver’s license, proof of insurance, and payment to the court office (money order or cashier’s check only).
 It is your responsibility to contact the Court to verify that we received your request.
 Once the court processes the request, a formal driving safety course packet will be mailed to the address you provided on the form.

 Note: Do not start a driving safety course online until you have requested and received approval from the municipal court.
 Any certificates dated prior to the request will not be accepted.